Samsung Galaxy Z Flip 7 vs iPhone 17 Pro: What’s the smarter $1,099 buy in 2025?

 You are getting a very different camera experience depending on which one you go for.

-Apple’s triple-48 MP system should offer much better image quality compared to the dual camera system on the Z Flip 7.
+Apple’s triple-48 MP system offers much better image quality compared to the dual camera system on the Z Flip 7.
 Now that even the telephoto camera has 48 MP, the iPhone will have better consistency across all focal lengths.
 In fact, you get optical image quality at both 4x and 8x zoom now, and early samples show a significant jump in image quality from the new telephoto camera compared to last year's sensor.

 The 17 Pro also comes ahead when it comes to video features, like the ability to shoot in ProRes Log, ProRes RAW, Dolby Vision HDR, 4K120, and other perks like Genlock sync.